cailise/cailise.github.io/_posts/2014-06-07-why-everyone-should-blog.md

 ---
 layout: post
-title: "I WANDERED LONELY AS A CLOUD"
+title: "I Wandered Lonely as a Cloud"
 ---

 # {{ page.title }}

+_by William Wordsworth_

 I wandered lonely as a cloud
 That floats on high o'er vales and hills,